DInnaD/labnotebook/content/lab-notebook/2011-11-22-some-configuration-notes-rstudio-setup-syntax-highlighting-in-sweave.md

 ---
+categories:
+- computation
 comments: true
-date: 2011-11-22 18:51:19
+date: 2011-11-22T18:51:19Z
-layout: post
+redirects:
+- /wordpress/archives/3302
+- /archives/3302
 slug: some-configuration-notes-rstudio-setup-syntax-highlighting-in-sweave
 title: 'some configuration notes: RStudio setup, syntax highlighting in sweave'
-redirects: [/wordpress/archives/3302, /archives/3302]
-categories:
-- computation
+url: /2011/11/22/some-configuration-notes-rstudio-setup-syntax-highlighting-in-sweave/
 ---

 Installing R-Studio on my dreamhost VPS server.
 Dreamhost runs debian lenny, which is a bit dated, making it necessary to install from source.
 (Would be easy on a modern ubuntu server).
 Here we go.